terminusdb/terminusdb-documents-ui/documentation/docs/index.md

 # Introduction

-A simple React component capable of building HTML forms out of a TerminusDB schema.
+A simple React component capable of building React forms out of a TerminusDB schema.

 terminusdb-documents-ui is meant to automatically generate a React form based on a TerminusDB schema.
-This is a stand alone componenet which only takes frames as input and generates HTML form as the output.
+This is a stand alone componenet which only takes TerminusDB frames as input and generates React form as the output.
 This kit also comes with tools such as uiSchema and other form props to customize the look and feel of the form beyond the default themes.

 ---